ipshitapathania/HR-Chatbot/README.md

 An intelligent HR chatbot that conducts initial screening interviews using Retrieval-Augmented Generation (RAG) to personalize conversations based on candidate resumes stored in a vector database.

 ## **Prerequisites**
-Python 3.9+\n
+- Python 3.9+
-Pinecone API key
+- Pinecone API key
-Groq API key
+- Groq API key
-.env file with your credentials
+- `.env` file with your credentials

 ## **Installation**
 1. Clone the repository